yujunz/gitlab.com-runbooks/docs/waf/cloudflare-managing-traffic.md

 The engineer should first create an issue in the firewall tracker, documenting the subject and reason for the rule.
 If possible link to other issues to add more context.

-The issue title should contain searchable information about the rule, such as `whitelist IP 1.2.3.4 for customer ACME Corp.` or `block uri /foo/bar/baz`.
+The issue title should contain searchable information about the rule, such as `allowlist IP 1.2.3.4 for customer ACME Corp.` or `block uri /foo/bar/baz`.

 Context on what the rule does should be added via labels as discussed above.
 For `firewall-type` labels make sure to add info on the resource that is filtered.
 For example for an issue with `firewall-type:ip` include the IP in the description, for `firewall-type:external` another issue documenting that, etc.